mrkkrp/modern-uri/README.md

 The `modern-uri` package features:

 * Correct by construction `URI` data type.
-Correctness is ensured by guaranteeing that every sub-component of the `URI` record is by itself cannot be invalid.
-This boils down to careful use of types and a set of smart constructors for things like scheme, host, etc.
+The correctness is ensured by making sure that every sub-component of the `URI` record is by itself cannot be invalid.
+This boils down to careful use of types and a set of smart constructors.
-* Textual components in the `URI` data type represented as `Text` rather than `ByteString`, because they are percent-decoded and so they can contain characters outside of ASCII range (i.e. Unicode).
+* Textual components in the `URI` data type are represented as `Text` rather than `ByteString`, because they are percent-decoded and so they can contain characters outside of ASCII range (i.e. Unicode).
 This allows for easier manipulation of `URI`s, while encoding and decoding headaches are